Cut Nyak Dhien: Aceh War

 On 26 March 1873, the Dutch declared war on Aceh, beginning the Aceh War.
 During the first part of this war, the First Aceh Expedition, Aceh was led by Panglima Polem and Sultan Alauddin Mahmud Syah II.
 The Dutch army sent 3,000 soldiers led by Johan Harmen Rudolf Köhler to take the Sultan's palace.
-The Sultan, however, received military aid from Italy and the United Kingdom, and the Aceh army was rapidly modernized and enlarged from 10,000 to 100,000 soldiers.
+The Sultan received military aid from the Kingdom of Italy and the United Kingdom, and the Aceh army was rapidly modernized and enlarged from 10,000 to 100,000 soldiers.
 Dutch forces were successfully pushed back, and Köhler died in action.

 In November 1873, during the Second Aceh Expedition the Dutch successfully captured VI mukim in 1873, followed by the Sultan's Palace in 1874.
 In 1875, Cut Nyak Dhien and her baby, along with other mothers, were evacuated to a safer location while her husband Ibrahim Lamnga fought to reclaim VI mukim.

 Teuku Ibrahim Lamnga died in action in Gle Tarum on 29 June 1878.
 Upon hearing this, Cut Nyak Dhien swore revenge against the Dutch.

 Some time after the death of her husband, an Acehnese hero Teuku Umar proposed to her.
 Although she rejected him at first, she accepted his proposal when Umar allowed her to fight, and they were married in 1880.
 This greatly boosted the morale of Aceh armies in their fight against the Kaphé Blanda, or Dutch infidel.
 Teuku Umar and Cut Nyak Dhien had a daughter together named Cut Gambang.
 Dhien was very determined to stay in the war so took her daughter in with her.